GDPR: how do I register personal data processing activities?

-The registration must be done for each new processing activity, i.e. at the start of each new research project where personal data are processed (or the phase in the project where personal data are processed), and this before the start of the actual data collection/processing.
+Registration must be done for each new processing activity, i.e. at the start of each new research project that processes personal data (or the phase in the project that processes personal data), and this before the start of the actual data collection/processing.

 Existing processing activities

 Existing processing activities must also be registered.
-This means ongoing research projects, whether they started before or after 25/05/2018 (i.e. the day on which the GDPR came into force).
+This applies to ongoing research projects, whether they started before or after 25 May 2018 (i.e. the day when the GDPR came into force).

-In addition, it is important to keep the information regarding the registered processing activities up to date during the duration of the research project.
+In addition, it's important to keep the information regarding the registered processing activities up to date for the duration of the research project.